THE NECESSARY EQUIPMENT

 - 1 cutter and rotary cutter

-OPTIONAL : texon and bag feet for the bottom of the bag and 4 magnetic tops if you want to be able to close the tote bag.
+OPTIONAL : Texon and bag feet for the bottom of the bag and 4 magnetic tops if you want to be able to close the tote bag.

 SEE THE GUIDE >

-EXPERT: SADDLESTITCH LEATHER SEWING
+EXPERT: SADDLE STITCHING LEATHER

 SEE THE GUIDE >